Arley's Agenting FAQ

 You should always research potential literary agents before you query.
 I am no exception.

-Start a spreadsheet, organize according to "ideal agent" all the way down to "out of options", and send out queries in order of preference.
-You don't need to query every agent out there at once!
+You don't need to query every agent out there all at once!
 Try the first ten or fifteen on your list, the ones you think will be the best fit, based on your personality, your needs as an author, and who they are/what they do.

 "Fit" goes both ways!
 The author and their work need to be a good "fit" for the agent, and the agent needs to be a good "fit" for the author.